Home /

 The Institute’s graduate programs provide collaborative environments and leading-edge facilities, such as MIT.nano, for advanced study.
 Students work together with faculty to extend the boundaries of knowledge in fields ranging from quantum computing to medicine to political science to the arts.
 MIT boasts globally prominent master’s and doctoral programs in engineering, mathematics, architecture, management, the social sciences, and the humanities.

-The Institute for Medical Engineering and Science, the Institute for Data, Systems, and Society, the Center for Real Estate, the Program in Media Arts and Sciences at the MIT Media Lab, and other programs offer interdisciplinary graduate degrees.
+The Institute for Medical Engineering and Science; the Institute for Data, Systems, and Society; the Center for Real Estate; and other research units offer interdisciplinary graduate degrees.
 The Harvard-MIT Health Sciences and Technology Program and the MIT-Woods Hole Oceanographic Institution Joint Program in Oceanography/Applied Ocean Science and Engineering provide opportunities for graduate students to engage with other local institutions.

 Housing

-More than 2,400 graduate residents live in MIT’s eight graduate houses conveniently located on campus.
-Five of the available houses are able to accommodate graduate students and their partners.
-In addition, two of the eight graduate residences can accommodate over 400 students with families.
-Approximately 90 graduate students live in undergraduate residence halls as graduate resident advisors.
+More than 3,000 graduate student residents live in MIT’s eight graduate houses and one MIT-affiliated residence conveniently located on campus.
+Six of these living options are able to accommodate graduate students and their partners; three can accommodate about 450 students with families.
+Approximately 130 graduate students also live in residential communities to support undergraduate students as graduate resident advisors.